distributedci/dci-blog/content/2022-05-06-cnf-cert-suite-with-dci-openshift-app-agent.md

 ### Tasks executed

-After deploying the workloads to be tested by CNF Cert Suite, in the DCI Red Hat `tests` phase, the main `cnf-cert` role is executed, following these steps sequentially on different stages:
+After deploying the workloads to be tested by CNF Cert Suite, in the DCI Red Hat `tests` phase, the main `cnf_cert` role is executed, following these steps sequentially on different stages:

 - `pre-run` stage:
     - Save images related to CNF Cert Suite execution in a provided local registry if we are in a disconnected environment.